filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 In Lotus, this will pledge the space for ~538 days by default.

-> The protocol allows a sector to have expiration time between [180-540](https://github.com/filecoin-project/specs-actors/blob/73e0409ac77c918c8fc91681c250a710c4b9a374/actors/builtin/miner/policy.go#L201-L206) days.
-Lotus will allow user to set the committed capacity sector expiration time upon pledge once [issue #4760](https://github.com/filecoin-project/lotus/issues/4760) is addressed.
+> The protocol allows a sector to have an expiration time between 180 and 540 days.
+You can change the the committed capacity sector expiration time by changing the `CommittedCapacitySectorLifetime = "12960h0m0s"` to your desired time in your config.toml file.

-{{< alert icon="warning" >}}
-This will write data to `$TMPDIR` so make sure that there is enough space available.
-{{< /alert >}}

 Check that the sealing job has started with: